Venetian window: Palladian window

 The Palladian window or "Palladio motif" is Palladio's elaboration of this, normally used in a series.
 It places a larger or giant order in between each window, and doubles the small columns supporting the side lintels, placing the second column behind rather than beside the first.
 This is introduced in the Basilica Palladiana in Vicenza, where it is used on both storeys; this feature was less often copied.
 Here the openings are not strictly windows, as they enclose a loggia.
 Pilasters might replace columns, as in other contexts.
 Sir John Summerson suggests that the omission of the doubled columns may be allowed, but "the term "Palladian motif" should be confined" to cases where the larger order is present.

 Variants

 A variant, in which the motif is enclosed within a relieving blind arch that unifies the motif, is not Palladian, though Burlington seems to have assumed it was so, in using a drawing in his possession showing three such features in a plain wall (see illustration of Claydon House right).
 Modern scholarship attributes the drawing to Scamozzi.
 Burlington employed the motif in 1721 for an elevation of Tottenham Park in Savernake Forest for his brother-in-law Lord Bruce (since remodelled).
 Kent picked it up in his designs for the Houses of Parliament, and it appears in Kent's executed designs for the north front of Holkham Hall.

 The Ipswich window is another variant.

-Origins and Development

-The Venetian window design originates from the Renaissance period and is strongly associated with the Italian architect Andrea Palladio (1508–1580), who used it extensively in his works.
-However, its conceptual origins can be traced back to the earlier architect Sebastiano Serlio (1475–1554), who described a similar window form in his treatise Tutte l'opere d'architettura et prospettiva (1537).
-Because of Serlio's early documentation, the window is sometimes referred to as a Serlian window.

-Palladio further refined the form and integrated it into his villas and palaces, which led to its popularization across Europe and later in the United States during the 18th and 19th centuries.

-Characteristics

-A typical Venetian window consists of: